MikeAmy/sql_lexer/README.rst

   python setup.py install

-to install python-sqlparse on your system.
+to install python-sql_lexer on your system.

 Run Tests